-Being in a trailer for long distances can be stressful for horses – learn how to keep your horse healthy and be prepared for any emergencies along the way.
+Being in a trailer for a long distance can be stressful for horses.
+Learn how to keep your equine companion healthy when traveling, and be prepared for any emergencies along the way.

 When putting your horse in a trailer, a lot of things can potentially go wrong.
 It’s actually a bit terrifying, if you think about it too much.
 The good news is that preparation can prevent problems.
-The goal is to take a step-by-step approach to the most common problems that can occur when taking horses on the road.
+The goal is to take a step-by-step approach to the most common problems that can occur when traveling with horses.
 The most important of these steps is to think about preventive measures you should take, how you would respond to certain situations, and what to discuss with your veterinarian.

 Each time a horse enters a trailer he is at risk.
 He may receive minor bumps and bruises just from being loaded.
 He may injure himself during the trip because he becomes frightened or loses balance.
 Illness or a trailer accident can create a life-threatening situation.
 Most of these problems can be avoided just by taking suitable precautions.
 Some horse people like to boast about how many successful trips they’ve taken without “all the extra fuss”; but when those same people finally experience being on the road with a sick or injured horse, they don’t forget their hard-earned lesson.

 Any time your horse is loaded into a trailer, whether for a short or long trip, these fundamental measures should be taken:

 Training – Train your horse to load calmly and accept the trailer as non-threatening.
 Forceful training will only teach him that the trailer is a bad thing and he will never be able to completely trust it.

 Maintain a safe trailer – Only use the proper hitch, and make sure your brakes and lights are working and conform to legal safety standards.
 Check the trailer floor and frame.
 Look for sharp edges and potential hazards inside and out.